Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2026-02-14** : 🔥 ***Weekly update*** 🔥 >
+    - Bugfix for issue #74 , which is linked to the way new versions of pip handles the old pip packages.
+As this issue also affect update scripts, if you tried to update biniou during this past week, you should have been impacted.
+If you encountered the error **`ModuleNotFoundError: No module named 'pkg_resources'`** during the update of biniou at Real-ESRGAN install step, you only have to re-launch the update script a second time to resolve this issue.
+    - Add support for Chatbot high-end models [mradermacher/Qwen3-32B-Kimi-K2-Thinking-Distill-i1-GGUF](https://hf.co/mradermacher/Qwen3-32B-Kimi-K2-Thinking-Distill-i1-GGUF) and [mradermacher/gemma-3-12b-it-vl-Polaris-GLM-4.7-Flash-VAR-Thinking-Instruct-Heretic-Uncensored-i1-GGUF](https://hf.co/mradermacher/gemma-3-12b-it-vl-Polaris-GLM-4.7-Flash-VAR-Thinking-Instruct-Heretic-Uncensored-i1-GGUF).
+    - Add support for PixArt-Alpha DMD 1-step model [PixArt-alpha/PixArt-Alpha-DMD-XL-2-512x512](https://hf.co/PixArt-alpha/PixArt-Alpha-DMD-XL-2-512x512).
+    - Add support for bark model [artificial-feelings/bark-forked](https://hf.co/artificial-feelings/bark-forked).
+    - Add support for SDXL LoRA models [Norod78/sdxl-muppetshow-lora](https://hf.co/Norod78/sdxl-muppetshow-lora) and [Norod78/cctv-stlye-sdxl](https://hf.co/Norod78/cctv-stlye-sdxl).
+    - Add support for Flux LoRA models [fofr/flux-y2k](https://hf.co/fofr/flux-y2k) and [Norod78/FluxToon_style_flux_lora](https://hf.co/Norod78/FluxToon_style_flux_lora).

   * 🆕 **2026-02-07** : 🔥 ***Weekly update*** 🔥 >
     - Add support for Chatbot cybersecurity specialized model [mradermacher/RedSage-Qwen3-8B-Ins-i1-GGUF](https://hf.co/mradermacher/RedSage-Qwen3-8B-Ins-i1-GGUF).
 Also add experimental support for 2bit-quantized model [OpenBuddy/SimpleChat-72B-V3-QAT-GGUF](https://hf.co/OpenBuddy/SimpleChat-72B-V3-QAT-GGUF), for which strong quantization is balanced by the QAT training, making it the first 72B model supported by biniou and producing fairly good outputs.
     - Add support for SDXL inpaint model [GraydientPlatformAPI/fluently3-inpainting-xl](https://hf.co/GraydientPlatformAPI/fluently3-inpainting-xl) to outpaint module.